 Black Girl MATHgic encourages black girls, often underrepresented in STEM fields, to embrace their love for mathematics.
 Boxes come with a math activity booklet, a Caring Adult Guide, and three to five items related to the month’s chosen theme.

-Activities are tested by in-house mathematicians and scientists, the themes and activities focused on real-world, introductory lessons that fortify young STEM girls for their future in mathematics.
+In-house mathematicians and scientists test activities, the themes, and STEM activities focused on real-world, introductory lessons that fortify young STEM girls for their future in mathematics.
 The lessons are designed to condition their skills and build confidence in them.

 Technology and creativity collide with the Bitsbox.
-This STEM subscription box is made to teach your kids about the building blocks of computer science, with particular emphasis on apps.
+This monthly STEM subscription box is made to teach your kids ages 6-12 about the building blocks of age-appropriate computer science, emphasizing apps.
 Your kids will enjoy the colorful coding projects from the physical kits, as well as the detailed lessons from Bitsbox’s web component.

 8. Club SciKidz

-While matching its peers in quality, the Club SciKidz subscription sets itself apart with career-themed boxes.
-Each month focuses on a different career in the sciences, from oceanography to astronomy to robotics and other industries.
+While matching its peers in quality, the Club SciKidz monthly subscription box sets itself apart from career-themed boxes.
+Every month focuses on a different science career, from oceanography to astronomy to robotics and other industries.
 Your child will have the opportunity to try on a different career hat to see which one fits best.
 This is also great for kids with a variety of interests they’d like to explore.

 Each lab kit is filled with STEM-related activities designed for the month’s theme.
 A lab notebook with detailed project instructions is included.
 Kids can record their findings, untangle riddles, and discover current scientists within the corresponding career field.

 No prior experience in programming is necessary, just your kid’s desire to learn.
-You get major bang for your buck, because each box’s contents exceed a month’s worth of STEM projects.
-Your child receives a list of missions to complete in order to construct their bot.
-They must also complete tasks with their robot, allowing them to practice programming commands and get a deeper appreciation for the trial and error process.
-This subscription would be incredibly valuable for a child on the path towards a robotics career.
+You get a major bang for your buck because each box’s contents exceed a month’s worth of STEM projects.
+Your child receives a list of missions to complete to construct their bot.
+They must also complete tasks with their robot, practicing programming commands and a deeper appreciation for the trial and error process.
+This subscription box would be precious for a child on the path towards a robotics career.

 A trademark of Girls-That-Make is that exercises produce wearable tech for the child.
-With the proper organizing instructions, STEM girls can create totes, hats, or bracelets while educating themselves about electronics, circuitry, and programming.
-If you have daughters that love science and tech, but also love cute accessories, think about adding this subscription box to their at-home learning routine.
+Girls can create totes, hats, or bracelets while educating themselves about electronics, circuitry, and programming with the proper organizing instructions.
+If you have daughters who love science experiments and tech and love cute accessories, think about adding this monthly subscription box to their at-home learning routine.

 11. Creation Crate

 Finally, we have the Creation Crate.
 The essentials of hardware and software programming are the main takeaways from this STEM subscription box.
-The crate adequately caters to beginners and experienced STEM kids alike.
-This box encourages parents and children to work together to construct and command a myriad of electronics.
+The crate adequately caters to beginners and experienced kids alike.
+This box encourages parents and kids to work together to construct and command a myriad of electronics.

-STEM children who receive Creation Crates undoubtedly sharpen their critical thinking and problem-solving skills.
+Children who receive Creation Crates undoubtedly sharpen their critical thinking and problem-solving skills.
 The system is structured to become more challenging over time, each month’s lesson building upon the last.
-Kids can absorb the fundamentals of electronics-based STEM skills (circuitry, engineering, coding, etc.), while having the space to challenge themselves.
-Creation Crates also comes with an online component, so kids have access to even more STEM projects and video tutorials for every course.
+Kids can absorb the fundamentals of electronics-based skills (science, circuitry, engineering, coding, etc.) while having the space to challenge themselves.
+Creation Crates also comes with an online component so that kids can access even more projects and video tutorials for every course.

-Overall, subscription boxes are one of the easiest ways to keep your child entertained over the summer.
-STEM is all of the subjects that they will be learning as soon as they go to schools, so subscription boxes are a great introduction to the subjects and a significant way to connect as a family.
-These boxes can allow parents to discover their child’s greatest interests that they can further invest in the future.
-You may also be interested in STEM toys for young children.
+Overall, STEM subscription boxes are one of the easiest ways to keep your child entertained.
+STEM subscription boxes and STEM toys are a great introduction to the subjects and a fantastic way to connect as a family.
+The boxes allow parents to discover their child’s greatest interests to further invest in the future.